Skip to Content

 Granted, this part can be challenging, especially for children who struggle with emotional self-regulation.

-These skills need to be taught and practiced when your child is not angry.
-You can not teach kids anger management in the moment.
+These skills must be taught and practiced when your child is not angry.
+You can not teach kids anger management when they’re feeling angry.

 Anger Games